Konowata

 Konowata is a kind of shiokara (fermented salted seafood), made from sea cucumber intestines.
-It is one of Japan's Chinmi (rare taste).
+It is one of Japan's chinmi (rare taste).

 The Noto Peninsula, Ise Bay, and Mikawa Bay have long been known as production centers, but today it is manufactured in various regions, including the Seto Inland Sea.

-Ko is Japanese for sea cucumber, no indicates the genitive case, and wata means internal organs.
+Ko is Japanese for sea cucumber, no indicates possession, and wata means internal organs.

 Method of manufacture

 Sea cucumbers are used as the source of konowata; Apostichopus japonicus is considered delicious.

 First, the sea cucumbers are left in a fish tank set up in the sea near the work site for about two days until some of the food residue and feces inside their intestinal tracts are excreted.
-Rip the ventral side near the mouth with a small knife about 5–6 cm in length, turn it upside down, and pull out the internal organs by inserting fingers through the cut while draining the internal body fluid.
+The ventral side near the mouth is ripped with a small knife about 5–6 cm in length.
+The sea cucumber is turned upside down, and the internal organs are pulled out by inserting fingers through the cut while draining the internal body fluid.

 The intestines are squeezed out with fingertips to squeeze out the remaining sand inside, and then separated into three parts: the intestinal tract, respiratory tree (called "the second part of the sea squirt intestine"), and gonads, as well as sandy mud.
 Gonads and the sea cucumber itself are used as separate ingredients.

-Rinse the intestines well in seawater, drain in a colander, and put into a container and mix with salt.
-Use a little more than 10% salt by weight to the intestines.
-It will be ready for eating in two to three days.
+The intestines are rinsed well in seawater, drained in a colander, and put into a container and mixed with salt.
+A little more than 10% salt by weight is used to the intestines, which are ready for eating in two to three days.

-Eating and Nutritional Value
+Eating and nutritional value

-Konowata is often eaten as a knob of liquor.
-It is often served on top of freshly cooked hot rice.
-At restaurants and inns, a small amount is placed in a small bowl and sometimes with a Japanese quail's egg.
+Konowata is often served on top of freshly cooked hot rice.
+At restaurants and inns, a small amount is placed in a small bowl, sometimes with a Japanese quail's egg.
 It is sometimes made into konowata-zake, which is hot sake with a small amount of konowata added.

 The konowata-jiru, or "konowata soup", in which konowata is cut into small pieces with a knife and added to thin soup stock or miso soup, is also often eaten.